gatsbyjs/gatsby/docs/docs/adding-react-components.md

 Here's an example of adding a third-party component to your site.

 First, you have to install the component or library's package via a package manager.
-It's recommended not to mix package managers, so if you use `npm`, don't use another and vice versa.
+It's recommended not to mix package managers, so if you use npm, don't use another and vice versa.

 ```shell
 npm install @material-ui/core